vmware-tanzu-labs/educates-training-platform/docs/getting-started/installing-operator.md

 kubectl set env deployment/eduk8s-operator -n eduk8s INGRESS_DOMAIN=192.168.64.1.nip.io
 ```

-Note that you cannot use an address of ``127.0.0.1.nip.io``.
+Note that you cannot use an address of form ``127.0.0.1.nip.io``, or ``subdomain.localhost``.
 This will cause a failure as internal services when needing to connect to each other, would end up connecting to themselves instead, since the address would resolve to the host loopback address of ``127.0.0.1``.

 If you are using OpenShift Code Ready Containers, then you would set the ingress domain to be ``apps-crc.testing``